briankimstudio/drp/docs/feature-selection.md

 These selected genes are called 'differentially expressed(DE) genes'.
 And they are feed into the machine learning model to train.

+First, apply t-test to get p-values of all features, then use FDR to filter out relatively less different genes.
+Finally, apply B/W ratio to get final set of genes.

 - t-test
 - FDR
+- B/W

 - Principal component analysis(PCA)